The basic geometry of Witt vectors, II: Spaces: Introduction

+Let us end with a few words on how the Witt and jet functors relate to the philosophy of absolute algebraic geometry.
+The first hope of this philosophy is that there exists a category whose relationship to the category of schemes over $\bZ$ is analogous to the relationship of $\bF_p$ to $\bF_p[t]$.
+It is sometimes called the category of absolute schemes, or schemes over $\bF_1$.
+The second hope is that this category would suggest ways of transporting results in algebraic geometry over $\bF_p(t)$ to $\bQ$.

+There are a number of proposed definitions of this category.
+One of the general themes is that an absolute scheme could be defined to be a scheme together with some additional structure, which should be interpreted as descent data from $\bZ$ to $\bF_1$.
+One precise proposal for this structure is a so-called $\Lambda$-structure~\cite{Borger:LRFOE}.
+If $X$ is a flat scheme over $\bZ$, then a $\Lambda$-structure is equivalent to a commuting family of maps $\psi_p\:X\to X$, where $p$ runs over the prime numbers, such that each $\psi_p$ agrees with the Frobenius map on the fiber of $X$ over $p$.
+And if $X$ is affine, then a $\Lambda$-structure is equivalent to a (special) $\lambda$-ring structure on the corresponding ring, in the sense of Grothendieck's Riemann--Roch theory \cite{Grothendieck:Chern}.

+From this point of view, the functor that forgets the $\Lambda$-structure should be thought of as base change from $\bF_1$ to $\bZ$.
+Therefore its left adjoint should be thought of as the base-forgetting functor, and its right adjoint the Weil restriction of scalars.
+In fact, it is possible to say explicitly what these adjoints are.
+Let $\ptst$ be the set of all maximal ideals of $\bZ$.
+Then for any space $X\in\Space_{\bZ}$, the infinite-length Witt and jet spaces $\wius(X)$ and $\wils(X)$ of (\ref{eq:intro-infinite-length-spaces}) carry natural $\Lambda$-structures, and hence give functors from spaces over $\bZ$ to those over $\bF_1$.
+The first is the left adjoint of base change and the second is the right adjoint.
+Thus it is natural to interpret the Witt space $\wius(X)\in\Space_S$ as $X\times_{\bF_1}\Spec\bZ$ and the arithmetic jet space $\wils(X)\in\Space_S$ as the base change to $\bZ$ of the Weil restriction of scalars of $X$ to $\bF_1$.
+One would interpret the truncated versions $\wnus{n}(X)$ and $\wnls{n}(X)$ as approximations.

+This theme is discussed in more detail in the preprint~\cite{Borger:LRFOE} and will developed in forthcoming work.

-Last, I would like to thank William Messing, Amnon Neeman, and Martin Olsson for helpful discussions on some technical points, and Alexandru Buium and Lance Gurney for making some helpful comments on earlier versions of this paper.
+I thank William Messing, Amnon Neeman, and Martin Olsson for some helpful discussions on technical points, and Alexandru Buium and Lance Gurney for making some helpful comments on earlier versions of this paper.
 In particular, Buium's questions led to~\ref{subsec:relation-to-Greenberg-and-Buium} and all of section~\ref{sec:geometry-of-arithmetic-jet-spaces}.